digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-51.md

 * Planned a lot of hand-over meetings, but carried out very few.
 * Desktop Robotti guys is very very close to automated and containerized deployments!
 Great job!

+#### Frederik Madsen
+* Worked with Cláudio to identify and fix issues with the Scenario Verifier integration in Maestro.
+* Into-cps app:
+	* Continued work on DTP
+	* Working on input bug fix
+	* Improved maestro version differentation

+* Maestro:
+	* Implemented use of log levels and definition of log vars with Sigver
+	* Update Scenario Verifier version
+	* Also fixed other minor issues..

 ## Sub-projects status